Skip to Main Content

 Amy Braziller

-Amy Braziller is an English faculty member and former department chair at Red Rocks Community College.
-She received her B.A. from Empire State College and her M.A. from New York University.
-Amy has presented on teaching writing and new media at numerous national and regional conferences.
+Amy Braziller is Professor Emeritus at Red Rocks Community College.
+She received her BA from Empire State College and her MA in Literature from New York University.
+She has presented on teaching writing and new media at numerous national and regional conferences.
 Her research focuses on the intersections between classroom and personal writing.
-Amy, who is at work on a series of personal essays related to her punk rock days in NYC, blogs about food, film, music, GLBT issues, and social media distractions at amybraziller.com.
-She is co-author (with Elizabeth Kleinfeld) of The Bedford Book of Genres.
+Amy, who is at work on a series of personal essays related to her punk rock days in New York City, blogs about food, film, music, LGBTQ issues, and social media distractions at amybraziller.com.

 Elizabeth Kleinfeld

-Elizabeth Kleinfeld is the Writing Center Director and an Associate Professor of English at Metropolitan State College of Denver.
-She received her B.S. from Bradley University, and her M.S. in English and Ph.D. in Composition and Rhetoric from Illinois State University.
-Liz is a contributing researcher on The Citation Project and has published essays on new media, writing centers, and student source use in various journals and collections, including Computers & Composition Online.
-She is co-PI on a grant to develop a program on academic literacy for at-risk students, particularly migrants.
-Her current research focuses on how writing centers can intervene in students’ research processes.
-Liz is co-author (with Amy Braziller) of The Bedford Book of Genres.
+Elizabeth Kleinfeld is the Writing Center Director and Professor of English at Metropolitan State College of Denver.
+She received her BS from Bradley University and her MS in English and PhD in Composition and Rhetoric from Illinois State University.
+She has published on disability, writing centers, and student source use in various journals and collections, including Computers & Composition Online and Praxis.
+Her research interests include disability studies, feminist pedagogies, and teaching for social justice.
+She blogs about grief and disability at elizabethkleinfeld.com.

 Explore reading and writing in any genre.